vasilakisfil/Introspected-REST/README.md

 ### 10.1.
 Isolating the actual data from metadata
-Our first job is to first offload the final response object with metadata, like hypermedia.
+Our top priority is to offload the final response object from the metadata, like hypermedia.
 Instead, we will provide to the user only the data and possibly any runtime metadata.

 When the client manipulates a `User` resource, the response should contain only the data: